Mean-field limits for large-scale random-access networks: Mean-field limit in a general framework

-exists.
-This follows from Proposition \ref{Prop_XalpRerlCompact}, whose proof is given in Appendix \ref{App_Prop_XalpRerlCompact}. \begin{proposition} The sequence of joint measures $\big(\vecX^{(N)}(t),\vecalpha^{(N)}(t)\big)$ is relatively compact. \end{proposition} Observe that, as a consequence of \cite[Theorem 2.4, page 107]{EK86} (see also \cite[Exercise 6, page 41]{Billingsley68}), in order to prove Proposition \ref{Prop_XalpRerlCompact} it suffices to show the tightness for the marginals, i.e., the tightness of $\vecalpha^{(N)}$ and of $\vecX^{(N)}$.
-The proof of the tightness of $\vecalpha^{(N)}$ is quite simple, but establishing the tightness of $\vecX^{(N)}$ requires substantial effort.
-In particular, the argument in Appendix \ref{App_Prop_XalpRerlCompact} relies on Lemma \ref{ECompact} and on the sequence of processes $\vecX^{(N)}$ being {\it asymptotically Lipschitz in probability}, an easy-to-verify property which we detail separately in Appendix \ref{App_AsyLipPro}.
+Observe that, \revB{as a consequence of \cite[Exercise~6, page~41]{Billingsley68}, in order to prove Proposition~\ref{Prop_XalpRerlCompact} it suffices to show the tightness for the marginals}, i.e., the tightness of $\vecalpha^{(N)}(t)$ and of $\vecX^{(N)}(t)$. \revU{The proof of the tightness of $\vecalpha^{(N)}(t)$ is immediate, and the tightness of $\vecX^{(N)}(t)$ is a consequence of the relative compactness of~$E$ established in Lemma~\ref{ECompact} and the observation that the jumps happen at rate $O(N)$ and have size $O(1/N)$ \cite{Bramson98,Stolyar05}.}